lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 Save / Restore data
 -------------------

-A local web-server is included on mobile for saving and restoring the message DB, the app settings, plus eventually cached map tiles (for offline usage).
+A local web-server is included on mobile for saving and restoring all of: message DB, app settings, eventually cached map tiles (for offline usage).
 Just use special text message `:w` (for 'web-server') and `:ws` (for 'stop web-server') after you're done.